oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list_schedule.md

 ### update

+Update a price list schedule identified by ID.
+**Notes:**
-Update one PriceListSchedule entity.
-The `activeAt`, `deactivateAt` fields should not intersect with values from other schedules for one price list.
-The `priceList` field is not allowed to be updated, you should delete wrong schedule and create a new one.
+* The period defined by the `activeAt` and `deactivateAt` values should not overlap with periods defined by other schedules for the same price list.
+* The `priceList` value is not allowed to be updated.
+To modify the relationship with the price list, delete the incorrect price list schedule and create a new one including the correct price list.

 {@inheritdoc}